 The TSSMF targets Spanish mackerel (Scomberomorus commerson), primarily by trolling from small dories or dinghies tendered to a larger primary vessel or operating independently.
 Byproduct is a relatively minor component of catch.
 Most of the byproduct is other mackerel species (grey, school, spotted and shark mackerel), but small quantities of reef fish, including coral trout, are also retained (AFMA 2005; Begg et al. 2006).

 The TSFRLF is a multispecies demersal hook-and-line fishery targeting mainly coral trout (Plectropomus spp., Variola spp.), with smaller catches of other groupers/cods (Serranidae), mackerels (Scombridae), snappers (Lutjanidae), emperors (Lethrinidae) and trevally (Carangidae).
-The most recent data indicate that coral trout make up more than 90 per cent of the retained commercial catch (by weight) for both the TIB and non-TIB sectors, while barramundi cod and rock cods represent 5 per cent, and red emperor represents 2 per cent.
+The most recent data indicate that coral trout make up more than 90% of the retained commercial catch (by weight) for both the TIB and non-TIB sectors, while barramundi cod and rock cods represent 5%, and red emperor represents 2%.

 Both sectors have historically discarded more than half their total catch, in numbers, as bycatch (Williams et al. 2008).
 The TIB Sector retains a wider range of species than the non-TIB Sector, mainly for subsistence (Busilacchi et al. 2012, 2013).